Why are street trees important?

 What if I want a street tree not offered by the Tree Committee?
 Street trees not planted by the Borough must be approved by the Tree Committee to ensure tree species is appropriate to street conditions.
 The property owner must bear the entire cost of tree purchase and planting.

-How do I choose the best location for a new street?
+How do I choose the best location for a new street tree?

 A decision about locating a new street tree must take into consideration several factors.
 These include: overhead wires, sidewalks, mature tree size and site lines along streets.
 If in doubt, a member of the Tree Committee can help determine the best location for a new Street tree.